GaryChengld/LearningAWS/AWS-Certified-Developer.md

   * Composite primary key (Partition key and sort key) - Referred to as a composite primary key, this type of key is composed of two attributes.
 The first attribute is the partition key, and the second attribute is the sort key.
     * In a table that has a partition key and a sort key, it's possible for two items to have the same partition key value.
 However, those two items must have different sort key values.
     * All items with the same Partition key are stored together, then sorted according to the Sort Key value.

+Partition
+* When you create a table, the initial status of the table is CREATING.
+During this phase, DynamoDB allocates sufficient partitions to the table so that it can handle your provisioned throughput requirements.
+You can begin writing and reading table data after the table status changes to ACTIVE.
+* DynamoDB allocates additional partitions to a table in the following situations:
+  * If you increase the table's provisioned throughput settings beyond what the existing partitions can support.
+  * If an existing partition fills to capacity and more storage space is required.

 DynamoDB access control
 * Authentiation and access contriol is managed using AWS IAM.